aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 	- **high availability**: replicate the database across availability zones for high availability.
 	- **monitoring**: observability for database events
 	- **encryption and backup settings**

+Here are some properties of RDS in AWS:

+- **scaling up vs scaling down**: - Scaling up is straightforward, but scaling down (especially storage) requires creating a new smaller instance and migrating data.

 #### Database security